international employment law firm alliance L&E Global

 Introduction

-Colombian labour rules and principles are not only considered a public policy rule, but most of these principles also have a constitutional hierarchy, together with the International treaties or conventions that recognise human rights ratified by Colombia.
-The consequence of this situation is that employers cannot (even with the employee’s approval) provide conditions worse than those recognised by the law, the constitution or an international treaty or convention, which recognises human rights ratified by Colombia.
+Colombian labour conditions are often determined by mandatory rules not subject to parties’ modification, and most of these principles also have a constitutional hierarchy, together with the International Agreements or conventions that recognise human rights ratified by Colombia.
+The consequence of this situation is that employers cannot (even with the employee’s approval) provide worse conditions than those recognised by the law, the constitution or an international agreement or convention, that recognises human rights ratified by Colombia.

-Efforts have been made to add flexibility to the Colombian labour market to match globalised standards.
+Efforts have been made to increase flexibility to the Colombian labour market to align with globalized standards.
 Three main reforms to the labour rules have been made to accomplish this objective: the 50 Act of 1990, the 789 Act of 2002 and the 797 Act of 2003.

 Key Points